 Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has declared May as National Asthma and Allergy Awareness Month.

 Over 50 million Americans are tormented with allergies and 24 million are plagued by asthma.
-So this month, we're calling out sneezes so you can call in the Experts, for FREE.
-Call McKinley Heating Service Experts today to get a NO-CHARGE home air quality and comfort analysis at 780-800-7092 or schedule your appointment online
+So for the month of May, we're calling out sneezes so you can call in the Experts, for FREE.
+Call McKinley Heating Service Experts right now to get a NO-CHARGE home air quality and comfort analysis at 780-800-7092 or schedule your appointment online

 .
 Your complimentary air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.